jina-ai/jina/README.md

 #### Asynchronous Flow
 <a href="https://mybinder.org/v2/gh/jina-ai/jupyter-notebooks/main?filepath=basic-inter-intra-parallelism.ipynb"><img align="right" src="https://github.com/jina-ai/jina/blob/master/.github/badges/run-badge.svg?raw=true"/></a>

-Synchronous from outside, Jina runs asynchronously underneath: it manages the eventloop(s) for scheduling the jobs.
-If the user wants more control over the eventloop, then `AsyncFlow` comes to use.
+While synchronous from outside, Jina runs asynchronously under the hood: it manages the eventloop(s) for scheduling the jobs.
+If the user wants more control over the eventloop, then `AsyncFlow` can be used.

-Unlike `Flow`, the CRUD of `AsyncFlow` accepts input & output functions as [async generator](https://www.python.org/dev/peps/pep-0525/).
+Unlike `Flow`, the CRUD of `AsyncFlow` accepts input and output functions as [async generators](https://www.python.org/dev/peps/pep-0525/).
 This is useful when your data sources involve other asynchronous libraries (e.g. motor for MongoDB):

 ```python
 from jina import AsyncFlow